yangchiu/bot/github-bot/longhorn_github_bot/templates/pre-merge.md

 * [ ] **if labeled: require/manual-test-plan** Has the manual test plan been documented?
 The updated manual test plan is at

+* [ ] **If the fix introduces the code for backward compatibility** Has an separate issue been filed with the label `release/obsolete-compatibility`?
+The compatibility issue is filed at